DigitalPublishingToolkit/TOD19-Internet-on-the-outstation/md/09-bibliography.md

 Justice’, *Feminist Economics* 9.2-3 (2003): 33-59.

 O'Connell, J.F.
-‘Room to Move: Contemporary Alyawara Settlement Patterns and Their Implications for Aboriginal Housing Policy’ in M. Heppell (ed) *A Black Reality: Aboriginal Camps and Housing in Remote Australia*,
+‘Room to Move: Contemporary Alyawara Settlement Patterns and Their Implications for Aboriginal Housing Policy’ in M. Heppell (ed.)
+*A Black Reality: Aboriginal Camps and Housing in Remote Australia*,
 Canberra: Australian Institute of Aboriginal Studies, 1979, pp. 97-120.

 Olsen, P. ‘Teenagers Say Goodbye to Facebook and Hello to Messenger Apps’, *The Guardian*, 10 November 2013.

-L. Ormond-Parker, A. Corn, K. Obata and S. O'Sullivan, (eds).
+L. Ormond-Parker, A. Corn, K. Obata and S. O’sullivan, (eds.).
 *Information Technology and Indigenous Communities,* AIATSIS National Indigenous Studies Conference, 2009 and Information Technologies and Indigenous Communities Symposium, 2010, Canberra: AIATSIS, 2013.